RGB-Tools/RGB-Documentation/state-transitions.md

 ![](img/state-transition-2-detail.png)

-Just to give some context introduction, from the above diagram we introduce some terminology which will be covered later in detail.
+Just to give some context introduction from the above diagram, we introduce some terminology which will be covered later in detail.

 the [**Assignment**]() construct, which is in fact an output of a different RGB State Operation directed to Alice (in this example the [**Genesis**](), which represents the first transition of any contract), is responsible for 2 things:
-* the **seal definition** pointing at a specific UTXO.
+* the **seal definition** pointing at a specific UTXO (in this example Bob's).
-* the association of the *seal* to specific sets of data called **Owned States** which, depending on the contract properties, can be chosen among several properties.
-Just to give a simple example the amount of token transferred is a common kind of Owned State.
+* the association of the *seal definition* to specific sets of data called **Owned States** which, depending on the contract properties, can be chosen among several properties.
+Just to give a simple example, the amount of token transferred is a common kind of Owned State.

 [**Global States**]() on the contrary reflects general and public properties of a contract that maintain consistency in the evolution and state changes of the contract.

-Multiple **State Transition**, which represent the core RGB client-side validated operation, can be aggregated in a **Transaction Bundle**, so that **each bundling operation fits one and only one contract leaf in the [MPC tree](/csv-w-btc.md#mpc-tree-construction).
+A **State Transition** represent the core form among **Contract Operations** in addition to [Genesis]() and [State Extension]()). **State Transitions** reference one or more previously defined state(s) - in genesis or another State Transition - and modify it to a **New State**.
+Multiple **State Transitions**, which represent the core RGB client-side validated operation, can be aggregated in a **Transaction Bundle**, so that **each bundling operation fits one and only one contract leaf in the [MPC tree](/csv-w-btc.md#mpc-tree-construction).

-A single State Transition, at client side levels, contains always 2 elements:
-* the reference to one ore more assignments of previous State Operation, expressed in form of **Inputs**
-* The new assignments of some **Owned states** to other Bitcoin UTXOs belonging to the new State Owner.

 ![](/img/state-transition-3-bitcoin-rgb.png)